Podcasting the Humanities: Creating Digital Stories for the Public

 in partnership with the Digital Humanities Center, San Diego State University

-This five-day virtual institute will provide hands-on training for college and university faculty to translate research, commentary, and community-sourced narratives into podcast episodes.
+This five-day virtual institute will provide hands-on training for college and university faculty and staff, including librarians, digital humanities practitioners, and administrators, to translate research, commentary, and community-sourced narratives into podcast episodes.
 Working in cross-disciplinary and intra-university teams, participants will learn how to express ideas in storyboard form, create and collect audio content, and edit their narrative into an entertaining, powerful podcast.
 All equipment will be provided, and technical support will be given throughout the week.

 - Forge new intellectual connections between public life, humanities research, and responsive digital media.